Single-Use Item Regulations

 Can businesses provide paper or reusable bags for free?

-We are expecting the Bylaw to be effective as of June 3, 2019, with a phase-in period to allow businesses to use up stock, educate customers, and find new suppliers.
-Enforcement provisions (fines) are being planned to come into effect January 1, 2020.
+Tofino's first Single Use Item Bylaw was effective as of June 8, 2019, (World Ocean's Day) with a phased-in period to allow businesses to use up stock, educate customers, and find new suppliers.
+Enforcement provisions (fines) began January 1, 2020.

 How will this Bylaw be enforced?